Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 frequent urination, a sense of being too cold in temperatures as high as 70º F (21º C), weight-loss in many people and bloating in many others.
-Raw food contains from 55% to 92% H 2 O that is 92-100%
+Raw food contains from 55% to 92% H2O that is 92-100%
 cellularly utilizable.
 Dehydration is impossible on the Primal Diet when water is not consumed.
 I drink about 1 cup of water per week without exercise.
 I may drink a little more if involved in physical activity.
-I recommend that people drink raw milk and green vegetable juices and eat tomatoes to fill their H 2 O requirements.
+I recommend that people drink raw milk and green vegetable juices and eat tomatoes to fill their H2O requirements.
 Most often, eating raw tomatoes and raw fat satisfies thirst and dryness, including dry mouth, better than other foods.
-When physically active, I drink 2 quarts of raw milk, 1-2 tomatoes and up to 1 1/2 quarts of green vegetable juices per day that are all rich with nutrients to completely satisfy my H 2 O needs.
+When physically active, I drink 2 quarts of raw milk, 1-2 tomatoes and up to 1 1/2 quarts of green vegetable juices per day that are all rich with nutrients to completely satisfy my H2O needs.
 To satisfy dry mouth and severe thirst, I consume butter and/or cream.
 Rather than dehydrated, we are delipidated.
 That means we are deficient in the raw fats that can properly lubricate us.
-Our thirst is more for raw fat than for H 2 O.
+Our thirst is more for raw fat than for H2O.

-(^36) Volume Two t **he Recipe for Living Without Disease**
+**PAGE 36**

 #### Chapter 11

-##### FOOD-COMBINING

 ```
+FOOD-COMBINING
 For Proper Digestion And Assimilation
 ```
 Combining acidic and alkaline foods often neutralizes